NervanaSystems/ngraph/ecosystem-overview.md

 hardware and backends.
 As with the frameworks, we believe in providing freedom to AI developers to deploy their deep learning workloads to the desired hardware without a lock in.
-We currently have functioning backends for Intel, Nvidia*, and AMD* GPU either leveraging kernel libraries such as clDNN and cuDNN directly or utilizing PlaidML to compile for codegen and emit OpenCL, OpenGL, LLVM, Cuda, and Metal.
+We currently have functioning backends for Nvidia* GPU leveraging kernel libraries such as clDNN and cuDNN directly.
 Please refer to [Architecture and features] section to learn more about how we plan to take advantage of both solutions using hybrid transformer.
 We expect to have stable support for aformentioned GPUs in the early second half of 2019.
 In the similar time frame, we plan